Total Shoulder Replacement

 In preparation for the surgery, you may be recommended to:

-• Undergo tests to ensure you are fit for the surgery
+- Undergo tests to ensure you are fit for surgery

-• Inform Dr. Laxman of your current medications and allergies
+- Inform Dr. Laxman about your current medications and allergies

-• Avoid smoking and alcohol as it slows down healing
+- Avoid smoking and alcohol, as they slow down healing

-• Stop eating and drinking 8 to 12 hours prior to the surgery
+- Stop eating and drinking 8 to 12 hours prior to surgery

 What to expect during Total Shoulder Replacement Surgery?

 The operation is performed under general or local anaesthesia.
 A 4 to 6 inch incision is made over the shoulder joint.
-The pectoral and deltoid muscles are separated to access the joint.
-The blood vessels and nerves are protected with special retractors.
-The degenerated portions of the shoulder joint are removed.
-The bone surfaces are prepared to receive the prosthesis.
-The prosthetic components are placed in.
-Stability and mobility of the joint is assessed.
-The incision is then closed in layers with sutures.
-A bandage is then applied and you will be transferred to the recovery room.
+The pectoral and deltoid muscles are separated to access the joint, and blood vessels and nerves are protected using special retractors.
+The degenerated portions of the shoulder joint are removed, and the bone surfaces are prepared to receive the prosthesis.
+The prosthetic components are positioned, and joint stability and mobility are assessed.
+The incision is then closed in layers with sutures, a bandage is applied, and you are transferred to the recovery room.

 Recovery after Total Shoulder Replacement